-For example, where by agreement, the amount of spousal maintenance changes several times during a short period, the time and effort to record and institute those changes of amounts may be reason enough for some spouses with a relatively high degree of trust to agree that payments happen from payors bank account directly to recipients bank account automatically on the same day each month.
+For example, where by agreement, the amount of spousal maintenance changes during a short period of time, the effort to record and institute those changes may be reason enough to agree that payments transfer directly from the payor’s bank account to the recipient’s bank account automatically on the same day each month.

 However, if a divorce or legal separation is finalized after December 31, 2018, spousal maintenance payments are not tax deductible to the payor and not taxed as income to the recipient.

-Upon forfeiting spousal maintenance forever, only a mutual agreement by the parties at a later date can result in a new spousal maintenance agreement being enforced.
+Upon forfeiting spousal maintenance, only a mutual agreement by the parties at a later date can result in a new spousal maintenance agreement being enforced.
 Otherwise, a court may not modify spousal maintenance unless an original order contained an award of spousal maintenance.

 The Perkins case tells us:

 The deadline to request a judgment for unpaid support is three years after the order has terminated.
-After securing a judgment, it need not be renewed.
-The judgment will remain in full force and effect.
+After securing a judgment, it need not be renewed to remain in full force and effect.
 Further, failure to pay the judgment is a class 1 misdemeanor.

 We hope this article has been illuminating as to the factors considered when determining spousal maintenance in Arizona.
 As we have discussed, the guidelines apply in both litigation and mediation, however, mediation allows for more productive conversations that can result in deviations that better reflect what both spouses believe is most fair.